Powerock38/PADI-project-DADTKV/README.md

 This project is developed using JetBrains Rider, not Visual Studio.

 ## Usage

+A path to a config file must be given as an argument, otherwise it defaults to "config-simple.txt".

 All proccesses are killed when entering "q" or "quit" or "exit" or "stop" in the Management console.